Confidence sets for persistence diagrams: Statistical model

-{\bf Remarks:} The reach of $\M$ does not appear explicitly in the results as the dependence is implicit and does not affect the rates in the asymptotics.
-Note that, if $P$ has a density $p$ with respect to the Hausdorff measure on $\M$ then (A2) is satisfied as long as $p$ is smooth and bounded away from zero.
-Assumption (A1) guarantees that, as $\varepsilon\to 0$, the covering number $N(\varepsilon)$ satisfies $N(\varepsilon)\asymp (1/\varepsilon)^d$.
+\begin{rems*} The reach of ${\mathbb M}$ does not appear explicitly in the results as the dependence is implicit and does not affect the rates in the asymptotics.
+Note that if $P$ has a density $p$ with respect to the Hausdorff measure on ${\mathbb M}$, then Assumption~\ref{assA2} is satisfied as long as $p$ is smooth and bounded away from zero.
+Assumption~\ref{assA1} guarantees that as $\varepsilon\to0$, the covering number $N(\varepsilon)$ satisfies $N(\varepsilon)\asymp(1/\varepsilon)^d$.
 However, the conditions are likely stronger than needed.
-For example, it suffices that $\M$ be compact and $d$-rectifiable.
-See, for example, \cite{mattila1999geometry} and \cite{ambrosio2000functions}.
+For example, it suffices that ${\mathbb M}$ be compact and $d$-rectifiable.
+See, for example, \citet{mattila1999geometry} and \citet{ambrosio2000functions}.

-Recall that the distance function is $d_{\M}(x) = \inf_{y\in \M}||x-y||$ and let ${\cal P}$ be the persistence diagram defined by the lower level sets $\{x:\ d_{\M}(x) \leq \varepsilon\}$.
-Our target of inference is ${\cal P}$.
-Let $\hat{\cal P}$ denote the persistence diagram of the $\{x:\ d_{{\cal S}_n}(x) \leq \varepsilon\}$ where ${\cal S}_n= \{X_1,\ldots, X_n\}$.
-We regard $\hat{\cal P}$ as an estimate of ${\cal P}$.
-Our main goal is to find a confidence interval for $W_\infty({\cal P},\hat{\cal P})$ as this implies a confidence set for the persistence diagram.
+Recall that the distance function is $d_{{\mathbb M}}(x) = \inf_{y\in{\mathbb M}}\llVert x-y\rrVert $, and let ${\mathcal P}$ be the persistence diagram defined by the lower level sets $\{x\dvtx d_{{\mathbb M}}(x) \leq\varepsilon\}$.
+Our target of inference is ${\mathcal P}$.
+Let $\widehat{\mathcal P}$ denote the persistence diagram of the $\{x\dvtx d_{{\mathcal S}_n}(x) \leq\varepsilon\}$ where ${\mathcal S}_n= \{X_1,\ldots, X_n\}$.
+We regard $\widehat{\mathcal P}$ as an estimate of ${\mathcal P}$.
+Our main goal is to find a confidence interval for $W_\infty({\mathcal P},\widehat{\mathcal P})$ as this implies a confidence set for the persistence diagram.

-Until Section \ref{section::density}, we assume that the dimension of $\M$ is known and that the support of the distribution is $\M$ which is sometimes referred to as the noiseless case.
+Until Section~\ref{sectiondensity}, we assume that the dimension of ${\mathbb M}$ is known and that the support of the distribution is ${\mathbb M}$ which is sometimes referred to as the noiseless case.
 These assumptions may seem unrealistic to statisticians but are, in fact, common in computational geometry.
-In Section \ref{section::density}, we weaken the assumptions.
-Specifically, we allow outliers, which means there may be points not on~$\M$. \cite{bendich2011improving} show that methods based on the \v{C}ech complex perform poorly when there are outliers.
+In Section~\ref{sectiondensity}, we weaken the assumptions.
+Specifically, we allow outliers, which means there may be points not on~${\mathbb M}$. \citet{bendich2011improving} show that methods based on the \v{C}ech complex perform poorly when there are outliers.
 Instead, we estimate the persistent homology of the upper level sets of the density function.
-We shall see that the methods in Section \ref{section::density} are quite robust.
+We shall see that the methods in Section~\ref{sectiondensity} are quite robust. \end{rems*}

-\section{Confidence Sets}
+\section{Confidence sets}

-Given $\alpha \in (0,1)$, we will find $c_n \equiv c_n(X_1,\ldots,X_n)$ such that
+Given $\alpha\in(0,1)$, we will find $c_n \equiv c_n(X_1,\ldots,X_n)$ such that